Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 Kirk studied the command center’s enormous forward screen with interest as CIC-33 arced gently out onto a course that carried it toward the system’s asteroid belt.
 "I admit, I thought it would take longer."

-"Well, I mean… it ain’t quite as simple as getting the dang thing to just nom an asteroid and then spit out copy of itself.
-It’s gotta survey, gather, refine, smelt… hell, we had to teach the fuckin’ thing how to enrich Uranium."
+"Well, I mean... it ain’t quite as simple as getting the dang thing to just nom an asteroid and then spit out copy of itself.
+It’s gotta survey, gather, refine, smelt... hell, we had to teach the fuckin’ thing how to enrich Uranium."
 Lewis shook his head.
 "Man, when I started this?
 I was just thinking it’d like AARGHM NAM NAM a big-ass rock, poop out a baby probe and there we go."

-"Reality is more… detailed, I take it."
+"Reality is more... detailed, I take it."

 "Shit yeah.
 The process is, like, it builds the tools that build the tools that build the tools.
-Lotta ways for that to go wrong… but I think we maybe got it now."
+Lotta ways for that to go wrong... but I think we maybe got it now."

 The ensuing weeks proved him right.
 Every time Kirk checked in with the control room, the CIC probe had flitted to some other spot in the asteroid belt to hunt down the next item in its shopping list of required materials, and was spinning them into a surprisingly fragile gossamer web in space that enfolded a volume of several hundred cubic meters.
 The structure was little more than a lattice for holding machinery in place and allowing power to flow between the new devices that the probe added on to it.